sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 ## ESP32 LoRa modem ("iNav Radar" project)

-If you have such a module fitted on your aicraft, few extra steps are required in order to display the remote aicrafts live on the Hud :
+If you have such a module fitted on your aicraft, few extra steps are required in order to display the remote aircrafts live on the Hud :

 * Wire the ESP32 module to a free UART on your flight controller, same as you would connect a GPS (+5V, GND, TX, RX).
 Using a Softserial port is not stable at the time of writing, and not recommended.